Head of State: King Letsie III of Lesotho

 In 2020 CPA UK and the Parliament of Lesotho launched a parliamentary partnership focused on strengthening parliamentary scrutiny, in particular in relation to parliamentary oversight of security sector reform (SSR) and committee work.
 The first activity, a virtual programme for clerks and Members of the National Assembly and the Senate, was delivered successfully in October 2020.

-Before this, delegates from Lesotho attended the CPA UK's Commonwealth Parliamentarians' Forum in March 2018.
+Delegates from Lesotho had previously attended CPA UK's Commonwealth Parliamentarians' Forum in March 2018.
 CPA UK further conducted a Post-Election Seminar in Maseru in September 2013.

 CPA UK looks forward to further engagement with the Parliament of Lesotho.